FREQUENTLY ASKED QUESTIONS

 A: Due to the structure and requirements of our first term Core Curriculum, all College Excel students are enrolled in one accredited COCC course.
 Students may complete their Associate's degree at COCC if desired.
 Students who meet the academic requirements and want to pursue their Bachelor's degree can apply to Oregon State University - Cascades or take classes as non-degree seeking students without going through the formal application process.

 Note: Enrollment at OSU-Cascades is based on acceptance to the University, through its proprietary admissions process.
 Visit for detailed information.

 Q: Is College Excel officially affiliated with either Central Oregon Community College or Oregon State University-Cascades?

-A: No. We have close relationships with both institutions of higher education, but College Excel is a privately owned and operated company.
+A: No. We have close relationships with both institutions, but College Excel is a privately owned and operated company.